Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 The Siberian squill, or Scilla siberica, is a species of flowering plant that belongs to the Asparagaceae family.
 Interestingly, the plant is not native to Siberia.
 Instead, it is native to Turkey, the Caucasus region, and parts of southern Russia.

 Otherwise known as the wood squill, this plant is a bulbous perennial.
-It blooms at the start of spring with several pointed blue petals.
+It blooms at the start of spring, producing masses of beautiful blue flowers.
 The flower grows to a height of around four to eight inches tall.

 44. Bluecrown Passionflower (Passiflora caerulea)